Daniel L. Ellis

 Daniel L. Ellis, Esq.

 Daniel L. Ellis is an experienced attorney who has advocated for individuals, nonprofits and businesses in numerous areas of law.
-Daniel L. Ellis was selected as a Rising Star by Super Lawyers in 2016 as a Top Rated Administrative Law Attorney in Knoxville, Tennessee.
+Daniel L. Ellis was selected by his peers a Rising Star by Super Lawyers from 2016 to 2019 and has been recognized as a Top Rated Administrative Law Attorney in Knoxville, Tennessee.
 Daniel has represented individuals in Security Clearance Hearings, Appeals and in consultations regarding Letters of Interrogatory and Questionaries’ for National Security Positions (QNSP)(SF-86 /eQIP).
 Daniel has helped governmental contractors and the government keep high quality employees serving the national interest through his representation of individual employees in security clearance hearings and security clearance appeals since 2009.
 If you have a question for yourself, or for your employees about Security Clearance Law, then contact Daniel at 865-235-1787 without delay.

 Daniel has also represented businesses and non-profits against claims seeking over one million dollars and has worked with a team of lawyers on a matter defending a nationally known business where multiple millions of dollars were potentially at stake.
 In each case, whether by successfully preparing, filing, and arguing a Motion for Summary Judgment, or filing Motions to Exclude Expert Witnesses that results in the non-suit or dismissal of a case, or by successful resolution of a case through extensive discovery, negotiation, and mediation – Daniel L. Ellis has helped to protect businesses and non-profits from litigation so they can get back to doing what they do best – serving their communities and their customers.